-Grant Thornton observed that one facility joined BILH between October 1, 2022 and September 30, 2023 when Exeter Health Resources officially joined the BILH system on July 1, 2023.
-Grant Thornton observed Exeter Health Resources, a health system located in New Hampshire, is located outside of Massachusetts and is thus outside of the scope of the AOD and is not subject to the requirements of the Price Constraint.
-Grant Thornton notes no other facilities joined or exited BILH between October 1, 2022 and September 30, 2023.
+Grant Thornton observed that no facilities joined or exited BILH between October 1, 2023 and September 30, 2024.
 While some physician providers were recruited to BILH, these physicians joined BILH and "accessed" the existing managed care contracts (Commercial and Medicare Advantage).

-Based on the information provided, Grant Thornton did not observe instances of noncompliance with the requirements of Paragraph 79 in relation to BILH's acquisition of Exeter Health Resources.
-No other facilities joined or exited BILH between October 1, 2022 and September 30, 2023.
+Based on the information provided, Grant Thornton did not observe instances of noncompliance with the requirements of Paragraphs 79 and 80 as no facilities joined or exited BILH between October 1, 2023 and September 30, 2024.
 As such, Grant Thornton notes no instances of noncompliance with these paragraphs.